Admissions Policy for the One Day School

 Our staff then evaluate if the school can meet the child’s academic, social and emotional needs.
 If so, a trial period commences.

-Step 5: On acceptance at the interview, a family interested in their child entering the school can arrange a trial day or two, providing there is a place available in the child’s year-group.
+Step 5: On acceptance at the interview, a family interested in their child entering the school can arrange a trial, providing there is a place available in the child’s year-group.
 Prospective parents and students will be provided with:

 - Consent Forms, to be completed and returned before the start of the trial week, for student trips & medicine and for photographs and moving images.